Voiletevergaden/mindnf/README.md

     X = (A & B) | (A & ^C)

-Other data files are contained in [ciona](https://github.com/kmaed/mindnf/blob/master/ciona/) directory.
+Other example data files are contained in [ciona](https://github.com/kmaed/mindnf/blob/master/ciona/) directory.
 These are experimental data of gene expression patterns in early embryos of ascidian ([*Ciona intestinalis* type A](https://en.wikipedia.org/wiki/Ciona_robusta)).

 ## Truth table data